0825eshaan/0825eshaan/README.md

 # Hi, I'm Eshaan Revankar

-I'm a highschooler and aspiring developer/engineer exploring the technology, AI, and innovation.
+I'm a highschooler and aspiring developer/engineer exploring technology, AI, and innovation.

 - 🔭 Currently working on: **Dexarm**, a low-cost prosthetic with high range of motion.
-- 🧠 Interested in: Computer Science, Robotics, AI, and Human-Centered Solutions.
+- 🧠 Interested in: Engineering, Programming, AI, and Entrepreneurship.
-- 🤝 Open to: Collaborations, internships, and research opportunities in engineering and software.
+- 🤝 Open to: Collaborations, internships, and research opportunities.

 ## 🛠️My Tools